directus/directus/docs/extensions/secure.md

 ## Understanding Isolates

 An isolate is a secure environment to evaluate and execute extensions.
 The environment is given capabilities via an `exec` function exposed by Directus.
-While the `exec` function has some default capabilities, it can be extended through extension permissions.
+While the `exec` function has minimal default capabilities, it can be extended through extension permissions.

 Isolates only have access to [JavaScript standard built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects).
 This means that common runtime functions such as `console` and `setTimeout` are not available.